Emphysema is a type of lung damage that can happen with COPD. On this page find out more about emphysema.

-Emphysema is a lung condition that causes breathing difficulties.
-This and chronic (or long-term) bronchitis are the two main components of COPD.
+Emphysema causes breathing difficulties.
+This and chronic (long-term) bronchitis are the two main conditions of chronic obstructive pulmonary disease (COPD).

 Healthy lungs are made up of millions of tiny air sacs (alveoli) with elastic walls.
-This is where oxygen is taken into the body and the waste gas, carbon dioxide, is expelled.
+These are where oxygen is taken into the body and the waste gas, carbon dioxide, is expelled.
 Cigarette smoke and other particles you breathe in can damage the walls of these air sacs.

-If the emphysema has caused extensive damage, it is sometimes called bullous emphysema.
-This is because a hole bigger than 1 cm across is called a bulla.
+If emphysema has caused extensive damage, it is sometimes called bullous emphysema.
+This is because a hole in the lung bigger than 1cm is called a bulla.

 If the pattern of damage is fairly even throughout the lung, it is sometimes called homogenous emphysema.

 Where the pattern of damage is uneven, it’s called heterogeneous emphysema.